 1. Choose Whole Grains

 When it comes to the bread and crackers on a charcuterie board, choose whole-grain versions.
 Whole grains have a wealth of health benefits, including being packed with fiber, B vitamins and protein.
 Many whole-grain crackers often include other ingredients like nuts and seeds, which add texture, flavor and nutrition.
 For suggestions, check out the best crackers to buy, according to a dietitian.
-Or, if you're looking for a low-carb alternative, you can skip the bread and crackers and make your own crisps, like these Cauliflower Chips or Parmesan Crisps.
+Or, if you're looking for a low-carb alternative, you can skip the bread and crackers and make your own crisps, like these Cauliflower Chips.

 Pictured recipe: Winter Charcuterie Board